gbdev/pandocs/src/Tile_Maps.md

 ::: tip NOTE

-OAM Attributes bit 7 will grant OBJ priority when clear and not when set
+OAM Attributes bit 7 will grant OBJ priority when *clear*, not when *set*.

 :::